Undergraduate Honors in Mathematics and Statistics

 Process and Suggested Timeline

-- Talk with a faculty advisor about possible projects.
+- Junior Year Fall Semester: Talk with your faculty advisor about possible projects.

-- Complete the Proposal for Admission to Candidacy for Honors and submit it to Blake Thornton.
+- Junior Year Spring Semester: Complete the Honors Proposal Form and submit it to Blake Thornton.

-- By the end of January, give your advisor a draft abstract and outline of the paper.
+- Senior Year, end of January: Give your advisor a draft abstract and outline of the paper.

 Each year the department considers graduating majors for three departmental prizes.
 Recipients are recognized at an annual awards ceremony in April, where they each receive a certificate and a set of honors cords to be worn as part of the academic dress at Commencement.
 Awards are noted on the student's permanent university record.